gluonhq/hello-gluon-ci/README.md

 This sample shows how to automatically build a Gluon Application using Github Actions.

-It uses a version of [HelloGluon](https://github.com/gluonhq/gluon-samples/tree/master/HelloGluon), a Hello World application with Java 11+, JavaFX 15+, Gluon Mobile and GraalVM.
+It uses a version of [HelloGluon](https://github.com/gluonhq/gluon-samples/tree/master/HelloGluon), a Hello World application with Java 23, JavaFX 24ea, Gluon Mobile and GraalVM.
 For more details about Gluon Applications in general, please have a look at the [Gluon docs](https://docs.gluonhq.com) or the [other samples](https://gluonhq.com/developers/samples/).

 This sample focuses on the continuous integration using Github Actions on these platforms:

-* Windows
-* MacOS
 * Linux
+* MacOS (x86_64 and AArch64)
 * iOS
 * Android
+* Windows
 * Embedded - AArch64 Linux

 All these platform specific workflows share these common steps: